codetheweb/tuyapi/README.md

 });
 ```

 This should report the current status, set the device to the opposite of what it currently is, then report the changed status.
+The above examples will work with smart plugs; they may need some tweaking for other types of devices.

 See the [setup instructions](docs/SETUP.md) for how to find the needed parameters.